Deletion-Contraction and the Surface Tutte Polynomial: Packaged ribbon graphs

 Given a ribbon graph $\bG$, we use $v(\bG)$, $e(\bG)$, $f(\bG)$ and $k(\bG)$ to denote the number of vertices, edges, boundary components and connected components respectively.
 A ribbon graph $\bG$ has \emph{genus} $g(\bG):=\frac{1}{2}(2k(\bG)-f(\bG)+e(\bG)-v(\bG))$; \emph{rank} $r(\bG):=v(\bG)-k(\bG)$; and \emph{nullity} $n(\bG):=e(\bG)-r(\bG)$.
 Where it makes sense, we use this terminology and notation for graphs too.

 Let $\bG=(V,E)$ be a ribbon graph and $e\in E$ be an edge.
 The ribbon graph obtained by \emph{deleting} $e$ is denoted by $\bG\ba e:=(V,E\setminus e)$ (we use the convention of denoting singleton sets by the element they contain).
-Similarly, the ribbon graph obtained by deleting an isolated vertex $v$ (i.e. a vertex with no adjacent edges) is denoted $\bG\ba v:=(V\setminus v,E)$.
-We say that a ribbon graph $\bH$ is a \emph{ribbon subgraph} of a ribbon graph $\bG$ if it can be obtained from $\bG$ by deleting edges or deleting isolated vertices.
-Note that we can delete any number (potentially zero) of edges or isolated vertices.
+Similarly, the ribbon graph obtained by deleting an isolated vertex $v$ (i.e. a vertex with no incident edges) is denoted by $\bG\ba v:=(V\setminus v,E)$.
+When deleting edges one after another the order in which we do so does not matter, and likewise when deleting vertices.
+This allows us to extend the operation of deletion to subsets of edges and subsets of vertices.
+We say that a ribbon graph $\bH$ is a \emph{ribbon subgraph} of a ribbon graph $\bG$ if it can be obtained from $\bG$ by deleting a subset of edges (possibly empty) and then deleting a subset of isolated vertices (possibly empty).
+Let $\bH=(V',A)$ be a ribbon subgraph of $\bG=(V,E)$.
+We say $\bH$ is a \emph{spanning ribbon subgraph} of $\bG$ if $V'=V$ and in this case we denote $\bH$ by $\bG|A$.
+Note that $\bG|A=\bG\backslash A^c$ where $A^c=E\setminus A$.